StarForce: Driver installation

 StarForce 3.0 has received criticism for installing its own device driver onto computers along with the protected product, which is generally not uninstalled along with the software (Peter Jackson's King Kong being one exception).
-Colin McRae: DIRT, however, both ask the player for permission to install the drivers and include a help file with information on how to remove them.
+Colin McRae: DIRT, however, both asks the player for permission to install the drivers and includes a help file with information on how to remove them.

 Lite

 StarForce 3.0 drivers are installed with certain older game demos, freeware, and downloadable games, like TrackMania Nations.
 Their presence is intended to prevent crackers from using demo executables to help break retail executables (as the two will usually be quite similar).

 Driverless

 Currently (May 2014) the use of StarForce solutions became much easier for end users due to "driverless" security technology and binding to a computer.
 The company also is developing cloud services to protect content and e-mail that are designed to simplify the process of information protection used in everyday life.